-Thank you for coming to the Unit 1 meeting of our Launching Innovation in Schools learning circle!
-In this meeting, we focused on .
-(If your learning circle is working on a single problem of practice) Our learning circle's problem of practice for this course is .
-I'm excited to work on this problem with you for the next six weeks!
-(If your learning circle is working on multiple problems) Some of the problems of practice our learning circle are working on include , , and

-Remember, this course does not have to begin and end during the learning circle!
-Think about it as an extension of your own practice.
-Between now and the next meeting, think about how you might informally interview a student or look for aspects of your powerful learning environment or problem of practice in our school.

-The next meeting will be .
-We will focus on Unit 2: Bringing People Together Around Ideas They Care About.
+Thank you for coming to the Unit 1 meeting of our Launching Innovation Schools learning circle!
+In this meeting, we focused on (If your learning circle is working on a single our learning circle is working on a single problem of practice) Our learning rcle's problem of practice for this course is I'm excited to circle's problem of practice for this course work on this problem with you for the ne ext six weeks!
+(If your learning circle is working on multiple problems) Some of of the problems of practice our learning circle are working on include ,, and · Remember, this course does not have to begin and end during the learning circle!
+Think about it as an extension of y your own practice.
+Between now and the next meeting, think about how y you might informally interview a student or look for aspects of your pow werful learning environment or problem of practice in our school.
+The next meeting will be We will focus on Unit 2: Bringing People Together Around Ideas They Care About.
 We'll learn about the actions of leadership and the importance of bringing people on board for a new initiative.